tawat-ki/codecompanion-history.nvim/README.md

                 auto_save = true,
                 -- Number of days after which chats are automatically deleted (0 to disable) expiration_days = 0,
-                -- Picker interface ("telescope" or "snacks" or "default") picker = "telescope",
+                -- Picker interface ("telescope" or "snacks" or "fzf-lua" or "default") picker = "telescope",
                 -- Automatically generate titles for new chats auto_generate_title = true,